vertica/vertica-kubernetes/CONTRIBUTING.md

 ### Commits

-Make some changes on your branch, then stage and commit as often as necessary:
+After you make changes on your branch, stage and commit as often as necessary:

 ```shell
 git add .
 git commit -m 'Add new e2e test for nodePort'
 ```

-When writing the commit message, try to describe precisely what the commit does.
-The commit message should be in lines of 72 chars maximum.
-Include the issue number `#N`, if the commit is related to an issue.
+When writing the commit message:
+- Describe precisely what the commit does.
+- Limit each line of the commit message to 72 characters.
+- Include the issue number `#N`, if the commit is related to an issue.

 ### Tests

 Each code change should have a corresponding test that covers it.
-We have two levels of test: unit tests and end-to-end (e2e) tests.
-It is desirable to add both types of tests.
+We have two levels of tests: unit tests and end-to-end (e2e) tests.
+Is is desirable to add both types of tests.
 The e2e tests can take a while to run, so often times adding to an existing test is sufficient.

-## Step 6: Push and Rebase
+## 6. Push and Rebase

-You can publish your work on GitHub just by doing:
+Publish your work on GitHub:

 ```shell
 git push origin my-fix-branch
 ```

-When you go to your GitHub page, you will notice commits made on your local branch is pushed to the remote repository.
+When you go to your GitHub page, you will notice that commits made on your local branch are pushed to the remote repository.

 When upstream (vertica/vertica-kubernetes) has changed, you should rebase your work.
 The **rebase** command creates a linear history by moving your local commits onto the tip of the upstream commits.

-You can rebase your branch locally and force-push to your GitHub repository by doing:
+Rebase your branch locally and force-push to your GitHub repository:

 ```shell
 git checkout my-fix-branch